MamboCoin24/MamboCoin/README.md

 ## How to manage contract
 To start working with contract you should follow next steps:

-Compile it in Remix with enamble optimization flag and compiler 0.4.19 Deploy bytecode with MyEtherWallet.
+Compile it in Remix without enamble optimization flag and compiler 0.4.24 Deploy bytecode with MyEtherWallet.
 Call 'deploy' function on addres from (3).